EdZielinski/Project4Final/README.md

 **Login.html**

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Login is POST, otherwise the login page will display again.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Login is POST encode the request and assure information is not leaked to the user when submitted, otherwise the login page will display again.
 On a successful POST method the User schema is queried to determine if they are a registered user, then the session boolean value for logged_in will be marked as true and the session type will be marked with either 'shop' or 'vendor' and then redirected to the index page.

 **Register.html**